 After pairing it into your Amazon devices, you can go beyond controlling just your content with your voice.
-Amazon notes the following hardware is supported: Echos with Fire TV Sticks, the Fire TV Stick 4K and the 3rd Gen Fire TV.
+Amazon notes the following hardware is supported: Echos with Fire TV Sticks, the Fire TV Stick 4K and the 3rd Gen Fire TV (and when it comes time to master those devices, check out my how to use the Fire Stick guide).

 Yes, it's cool to draw up another episode of Amazon Prime's Fleabag with your voice, or ask Alexa to rewind a few minutes when you forgot to pause to answer your door for delivery.
 But voice controls for your actual entertainment hardware — TV, cable box, soundbar and A/V receiver — takes it to the next level.